Dogs bark, it is in their nature.

 According to Webster’s Dictionary, communication is: “a process by which information is exchanged between individuals through a common system of symbols, signs or behavior.”

-During the co-evolution process humans began to learn to speak “dog,” and dogs gained the ability to “understand” human emotion (source).
+During the process of interactings with dogs, humans began to learn to speak “dog,” and dogs gained the ability to “understand” human emotion (source).

 They may be demanding your attention or an object, playing, trying to raise an alarm, or alert you to a potential threat.